- What is sclerotherapy?

 Sclerotherapy is a generally safe procedure with little risk of serious complications occurring.

-“Risks such as blood clots, allergic reactions and ulcers are very rare,” confirms Dr. Lee.
+“Risks such as blood clots, allergic reactions and ulcers are very rare,” confirms Dr. Larisse Lee, a board-certified vascular surgeon with a busy practice in Los Angeles.
 “Some patients could develop hyperpigmentation of the treatment area — typically a brownish discoloration — which is usually temporary.”

 Dr. Heeringa also acknowledges that potential negative side effects from sclerotherapy are limited, but adds that “some bruising and tenderness can occur at the site of the treated veins.
 Plus, staining of the skin is another rare side effect, but the risk is increased by tanning or sun exposure after the procedure.”